VatsalMewada/time_range_slider/README.md

 ## Prerequisites

-This gem depends on jQuery, so it's most useful in a project where you are already using jQuery.
+This package depends on jQuery, so it's most useful in a project where you are already using jQuery.

 ## Installation